-The oscilloscope's internal file system, under "\Agilent Flash", consists of 10 locations for oscilloscope setup files, four locations for mask files, and four locations for waveform generator arbitrary waveform files.
+The oscilloscope's internal file system, under "\Keysight Flash", consists of 10 locations for oscilloscope setup files, and four locations for mask files.

 To use the File Explorer:

 - 1 Press [Utility] > File Explorer. - 2 In the File Explorer Menu, press the softkey in the first position and use the Entry knob to navigate.